sealionnn/Godot-Helper-Scripts/README.md

 ## Instructions
 1. Click the green 'Code' button, then 'Download ZIP'.
-2. Extract the files.
-3. Open the folder that corresponds to your version of Godot/the video series that you are following. ('Godot 3' or 'Godot 4'.)
+2. Open the folder that corresponds to your version of Godot/the video series that you are following. ('Godot 3' or 'Godot 4'.)
-4. Copy the Utility folder to your project.
+3. Copy the Utility folder to your project.
-5. If you run into any issues/bugs, please let me know in the comments of the video you are following along with.
+4. If you run into any issues/bugs, please let me know in the comments of the video you are following along with.